gohugoio/hugoDocs/content/en/content-management/urls.md

 <img src="/a.gif"> → <img src="https://example.org/a.gif">
 ```

 This is an imperfect, brute force approach that can affect content as well as HTML attributes.
-As noted above, this is a legacy configuration option that will likely be removed in a future release.
+As noted above, this is a legacy configuration setting that will likely be removed in a future release.

 To enable: